ramistry/cse15l-lab-reports/Lab_report_2.md

  3) Outcome after changing: ![Image](outcome2.png)
  4) The methods that are called are: ".contains()", ".getQuery()",".split()", and ".equals()".
     1) .contains checks if a particular String contains a particular segment.
-            1) The argument consists of the thing that is being compared, which is "/add-message".
+    2) The argument consists of the thing that is being compared, which is "/add-message".

-    3) .getQuery is checking what s=xyz is being set to.
+    1) .getQuery is checking what s=xyz is being set to.

-    4) .split splits the path into two parts at the point where it finds an "=" 1)argument consists of the String "="
+    1) .split splits the path into two parts at the point where it finds an "="
+    2) argument consists of the String "="

-    7) .equals deep compares the two elements
+    1) .equals deep compares the two elements
+    2) agument consists of "s"